gap-packages/francy/README.md

 All developments should happen on the branch `develop` and this should be merged into `master` when one is happy to release.

+To release, the official [ReleaseTools](https://github.com/gap-system/ReleaseTools) procedure should be followed.

 ### Versioning

 To update the JS packages version, run the following command and pick the new version: